Get instant quote

 How does CNC machining work?
 Let's talk milling and turning

-CNC machining works by using computer-guided tools to remove material from a solid block, creating parts with precise dimensions.
-The process primarily involves two techniques: milling and turning.
-Each method is tailored to specific part geometries and production goals.
+CNC machining uses computer-controlled tools to remove material from solid stock, producing parts with precise dimensions.
+The process primarily uses two methods: milling and turning.
+Each method suits specific part geometries and production objectives.

-Let’s break down how parts are manufactured using these two distinct machine setups.
+The sections below outline how parts are manufactured on these two machine setups.

 How does CNC milling work?